Infinite-type Schottky groups and group actions on infinite-type surfaces: Finitely generated Schottky groups

 As a consequence of the equivariant loop theorem \cite{M-Y} (see \cite{H-M} for proof of this fact in terms of Kleinian groups), the following hold.

-\begin{theo} Let $\Sigma$ be a closed orientable surface of genus $g \geq 2$ and $G<{\rm Hom}(\Sigma)$ be a finite group.
-Then there is a Schottky uniformization for which the group $G$ lifts (equivalently, extends as a group of homeomorphisms to some handlebody) if and only if there is a Schottky system of loops ${\mathcal F}$ on $\Sigma$ such that ${\mathcal F}$ is $G$-invariant. \end{theo}
+\begin{theo} Let $\Sigma$ be a closed Riemann surface of genus $g \geq 2$ and $G<{\rm Aut}(\Sigma)$.
+Then there is a Schottky uniformization of $\Sigma$ for which the group $G$ lifts (equivalently, extends as a group of homeomorphisms to some handlebody) if and only if there is a $G$-invariant Schottky system of loops on $\Sigma$. \end{theo}

-If $G < {\rm Hom}^{+}(\Sigma)$, then the following is known (see, for instance, \cite{H1, H2,H4, RZ}). \begin{enumerate} \item[(i)] If $\Sigma/G$ has genus zero and exactly three cone points, then it cannot be lifted to a Schottky uniformization. \item[(ii)] If $G$ acts freely (i.e., the $G$-stabilizer of every point of $\Sigma$ is trivial) and $\Sigma/G$ has genus one, then it can be lifted to a Schottky uniformization. \item[(iii)] If $G$ acts freely and it is isomorphic to either an abelian group or one of the Platonic symmetry groups, then it can be lifted to a Schottky uniformization. \item[(iv)] If $G$ is a dihedral group, then it can be lifted to a Schottky uniformization. \end{enumerate}
+The following is known (see, for instance, \cite{H1, H2,H4, RZ}). \begin{enumerate}[leftmargin=15pt] \item[(i)] If $\Sigma/G$ has genus zero and exactly three cone points, then it cannot be lifted to a Schottky uniformization. \item[(ii)] If $G$ acts freely (i.e., the $G$-stabilizer of every point of $\Sigma$ is trivial) and $\Sigma/G$ has genus one (so, $\Sigma$ also has genus one), then it can be lifted to a Schottky uniformization. \item[(iii)] If $G$ acts freely and it is isomorphic to either an abelian group or one of the Platonic symmetry groups, then it can be lifted to a Schottky uniformization. \item[(iv)] If $G$ is a dihedral group, then it can be lifted to a Schottky uniformization. \end{enumerate}